IdentityServer/Documentation/docs/endpoints/revocation.md

 * `token_type_hint`
     * either `access_token` or `refresh_token`

-Requests must me authenticated using one of the supported client authentication methods.
+Requests must be authenticated using one of the supported client authentication methods.

 Example: